sigsegv-mvm/SourcePauseTool/README.md

    - Release for Source SDK 2007
    - Release 2013 for Source SDK 2013
    - Release P2 for the Portal 2 SDK from alliedmodders.
+   - Release BMSRetail for the Black Mesa SDK from alliedmodders.